- Introduction

 If you are eligible to vote at a polling station, you will be sent a poll card which will inform you of the date of the election, where your polling station is and the hours of poll.

-Poll cards are normally delivered to all registered electors around two to three weeks before an election, usually before the deadline for applications for postal or proxy votes.
+Poll cards are normally delivered to all registered electors around 2 to 3 weeks before an election, usually before the deadline for applications for postal or proxy votes.

 This card is for information only.
-Don't worry if you lose it or forget it - you can still vote without it, although it will help the staff at the polling station if you take it with you.
+Do not worry if you lose it or forget it - you can still vote without it, although it will help the staff at the polling station if you take it with you.

 Photo ID at the polling station